warrior-cultures-and-training

 Religious and Ceremonial Functions

 Women held key roles in Sparta’s religious life.
 The cult of Helen and the worship of Artemis Orthia involved female participants and priestesses.
-The partheneia were performed at festivals, and women offered sacrifices and led processions.
-These religious duties gave women public visibility and authority that other Greek women lacked.
-The sanctuary of Artemis Orthia was a central site where boys underwent the ritual of the diamastigosis (flogging), but women also participated in the ceremonies.
+The partheneia were performed at festivals like the Hyacinthia, the Gymnopaediae, and the Carneia.
+Women offered sacrifices, led processions, and presided over rites of passage.
+The sanctuary of Artemis Orthia was a central site where boys underwent the ritual of the diamastigosis (flogging), and women participated in the accompanying ceremonies and feasts.
+Female priestesses held positions of high status and could own property in their own right.
+Religious duties gave women public visibility and authority that other Greek women lacked.

 Political Influence Without Direct Power